Ivy-Apps/android-guidebook/README.md

 Android Development is above all software engineering, which, like any engineering field, is based on science.
 When it comes to science, math and formal logic rule the game.
 In this guidebook, we'll look into Android Development and software engineering through the lens of science.

+## Why should I care?

+It's easy to get lost on the hype train of Modern Android Development where each year, new and shiny libraries, architecture patterns and frameworks emerge _(and ofc others get deprecated)_.
+While I totally support the innovation in our field and the ease of use that comes from it, most folks only scratch the surface of the real engineering behind it...

+Instead of trying to memorize the "latest and greatest" functions or classes to use (which will eventually get deprecated anyway), I want us to re-discover and re-invent the technology and mathematical principles behind them.

+I believe, re-inventing the wheel is the best way to put yourself into the shoes of library/API creators - only then you can truly understand why certain limitations exist, what trade-offs were made and more importantly exactly why.

+> [!TIP]
+> Once you understand something well enough, so that you can rebuild it from scratch if left alone in a basement without internet for a week, only then you can confidently weild and use it.
+And just maybe, maybe you can invent something new along the way.

+The goal of this guidebook is to re-invent the core topics of Modern Android Developer, understand them deeply, and at the end see how trivial is to build quality Android apps in 2024.
+My goal, is at the end of the journey creating complex Android or even Kotlin Multiplatform apps to be rather dull/boring/obvious compared to challenging and exciting.

 > [!NOTE]
-> Before we begin with the exciting stuff, we need to get familiar with the formal language so we can communicate effectively and deeply understand our technical approaches along with their trade-offs.
+> However, before we begin with the exciting stuff, we need to get familiar with the formal language so we can communicate effectively and deeply understand our technical approaches along with their trade-offs.

 ## Topics
 - [Navigation]()